EttusResearch/uhd/host/docs/index.rst

 The UHD is the universal hardware driver for Ettus Research products.
 The goal of the UHD is to provide a host driver and api for current and future Ettus Research products.
-Users will be able to use the UHD driver standalone/without gnuradio.
+Users will be able to use the UHD driver standalone or with 3rd party applications.
-Also, a dual license option will be available for those who build against the UHD but cannot release their software products under the GPL.

 ------------------------------------------------------------------------
 Contents